denten-books/plain-text/2-device.md

 formula will be found a human society will be given prefect and smooth at birth, like a book off a press [@moreno_who_1953, 236].

-Like king Thamus from Plato's *Phaedrus*, Moreno distrusts rote mechanization of thought itself.
-All mechanisms fall under suspicion, instrumental and institutional including the plow, the pen, the book, the typewriter, the gun, the rocket, and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
+Like king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought itself.
+Instrumental and institutional mechanisms alike fell under
+suspicion: the plow, the pen, the book, the typewriter, the gun, the rocket, and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
 Contrary to my intuitions, this list places both books and bombs at the same level of analysis.
-For Moreno, both instruments are similar in that they embody a detached form of human agency.
-They both seem to act on their own accord.
-With time, volition so detached and animated begins to govern without consensus or comprehension.
+For Moreno, the one resembles the other in that they both embody a kind of agency detached from its human sources.
+Once released, both books and bombs seem to act in the world autonomously; they do not reach their destination at once; and their impact is delayed in time and space.
+Volition so detached and animated operates without consensus or comprehension.
 Splintered from its source, the robot staggers forth, *golem*-like, through books, laws, and social institutions.
 Near immortal, images of the past proliferate and crowd out the present.
-Moreno writes:
+Moreno wrote:

 > Once off the press, the parent, the producer, the author is immaterial; the
 > book goes to all places and to all people, it does not care where it is read